 It comes with two 10mm and 20mm eyepieces that you might grow out of soon, but can be replaced or extended with a 2x Barlow lens once you actually learn what that is.

-Think of this as the older cousin of our top pick, the Celestron PowerSeeker 80EQ.
+Think of this telescope as the big brother of our top pick, the Celestron PowerSeeker 80EQ.

 The AstroMaster 102AZ improves all of the features of the smaller versions but the most important part is the wonderfully large 102mm (4 inches) lens that will give you much sharper and detailed images.